-INH-resistant TB [11]
+Isoniazid-resistant TB [11]

-- RIF or RFB + Z + E for 2 months and RIF or RFB + E for 10 months - RIF + F + Z + a FQ for 6 months
+- rifampicin/rifabutin + pyrazinamide + ethambutol for 2 months and rifampicin/rifabutin + ethambutol for 10 months - rifampicin/rifabutin + pyrazinamide + ethambutol + fluoroquinolone for 6 months

-Some experts recommend to add a FQ in the intensive phase and replace E by the FQ in the maintenance phase
+Some experts recommend to add a fluoroquinolone in the intensive phase and replace ethambutol by the fluoroquinolone in the maintenance phase

-Rifampicin-resistant TB and MDR-/XDR-TB
+Rifampicin-resistant TB and MDR/XDR-TB

-Treatment of MDR-/XDR-TB is a specialist area.
+Treatment of MDR/XDR-TB is a specialist area.
 WHO has recently published new guidelines [12].
-Other specialists have different views and practice may vary
+Other specialists may have different views and practice may vary